 For both of these ingredients, you’ll want to chop them up finely so you and your guests don’t bite into super salty chunks which can ruin the experience.
 Ask me how I know.

 One more special ingredient, whole Sichuan peppercorns which will give this dish it’s characteristic mouth-numbing sensation.
 It’s not spicy hot though, it doesn’t burn.
-It tingles and there’s a little floral essence to the flavour that I appreciate.
+Sichuan peppercorns tingle on your tongue and there’s a little floral essence to the flavour that I appreciate.
 So it’s up to you whether you want to include this but I highly encourage you just to try a bit if you’ve never tried it.
 It’s really interesting.

 Toast them in a hot pan for less than 30 seconds until they just turn fragrant and ground give you the strongest flavour.
 Pre-ground stuff is almost completely useless but it’s better than no Sichuan pepper.